seif000000/task_manager__AROMA/README.md

 ## 📦 Installation and Setup

-This project requires external packages for managing the Windows service and creating the GUI.
+ - This project requires external packages for managing the Windows service and creating the GUI.

 ### Prerequisites

-Ensure you have **Python 3.x** installed.
+*Ensure you have **Python 3.x** installed and requirements.txt file*

-and requirements.txt
-file

 ---